Graduateshotline

 1No content development, largely intelligible speech.
 Pronunciation and intonation problems require high listener effort.
 Incorrect vocabulary and inaccurate grammar.
 Not connected to the topic.

 2Intelligible speech but lapses into incoherency.
 Problems in pronunciation and intonation.
 Speech is not consistent.
-Limited response-based limited knowledge of language and grammar.
+Limited response-based limited language and grammar knowledge.
 Relatively connected to the topic.

 3Mostly intelligible and coherent but lacks expression of ideas.
 Clear speech with minor problems in pronunciation and intonation.
 Effective grammar use and use of relevant information.
 Connected to the topic but digresses a lot.